-Use of personal vehicles:

-Students may use personal vehicles to get to/from internship activities.
+Use of personal vehicles: Students may use personal vehicles to get to/from internship activities.
 However, students may not drive placement staff or clients in their personal vehicle.

-At the end of the internship, the student must prepare and submit a final summary report and examples of the work products created during the internship.
+At the end of the internship, the student must prepare and submit examples of the work products created during the internship.